FSD1105 Finnish Local Government Barometer 2000: Inhabitants

 - Foundation for Municipal Development

-councillors, local finance, local government, local government officers, local government services, local taxation, municipalities, political power, privatization, public political influence, social economy
+councillors, local finance, local government, local government officers, local government services, local taxation, municipalities, political influence, political power, privatization, social economy

 The survey probed citizens' opinions on their personal political influence, and how it could be increased.
 The respondents expressed their views on how the top-level municipal officers should be elected, how long their periods in office should be, and what kind of role political parties and politicians play in local government.
 The respondents' own willingness to participate in municipal duties was also assessed.